Steve Penney (footballer)

-Steven Alexander Penney (born 6 January 1964) is a former Northern Ireland international footballer who played as a right winger.
+Steven Alexander Penney (born 6 January 1964) is a Northern Ireland former international footballer who played as a right winger.

 Penney started his career with hometown Ballymena United, before moving to England with Brighton & Hove Albion in 1983.
 Penney spent 8 seasons playing for Brighton in the second and third tier of English football before a single season cameo with Heart of Midlothian in 1991–92.
 After a similarly short spell with Burnley, a serious knee injury forced him into early retirement.

 He was capped 17 times by Northern Ireland, earning selection for the 1986 World Cup squad in Mexico.